coheid/DMCEM/README.md

 The core method is `procedure` in the `Model` class.
 It first extracts the obsevables that belong to the model, builds the components, and then extracts their parameters too.
-Eventually, the simulation loop is started, consisting of the successive call of the methods `start` (setting initial values of exogenous observables), `run` (evolving all observables), and `end` (exporting the values of each observable at each point in time to a `csv` file).
+Eventually, the simulation loop is started, consisting of the successive calls to the methods `start` (setting initial values of exogenous observables), `run` (evolving all observables), and `end` (exporting the values of each observable at each point in time to a `csv` file).
 If systematic variations are specified, they are run therafter once the nominal loop has finished.

-Every component has four functions:
+Every component has at least the following four methods:
 * `init` is responsible for retrieving the observable's initial values from the cfg file (it extracts all initial values for all systematic variations)
 * `start` picks up the proper initial value for each observable to be used in the